ABA Legislative Priorities (Adopted 2018)

 In 2019, the House passed the Voting Rights Advancement Act (H.R.
 4) to amend Section 5, but companion legislation received no action in the Senate.
 Generally, in the area of election law, recent attention has focused on other issues, including election security, deceptive practices and voter intimidation, and redistricting.
 It is unclear if there will be any movement to amend the Voting Rights Act in the 117th Congress.

 There is a crisis with access to counsel in the immigration court system.
 Nearly 85 percent of immigration detainees do not have legal representation.
 Unaccompanied children often appear in court without a lawyer.
 The ABA supports increasing access to counsel for those in removal proceedings, including providing appointed counsel for children, mentally disabled, and indigent persons.
 The ABA also supports funding for the Department of Justice’s Legal Orientation Program, which provides legal rights presentations and pro bono screening for detainees.

 Increase resources for and strengthen the independence of immigration courts

-The nation’s immigration courts continue to be overburdened, with the backlog at an all-time high of over 780,000 pending cases.
-The ABA supports restructuring the system into an Article I court, but immediate action is needed to reduce excessive delay in case resolution.
+The nation’s immigration courts continue to be overburdened, with the backlog at an all-time high of over 1,000,000 pending cases.
+The ABA supports restructuring the system into an independent Article I court, but immediate action is needed to reduce delays and ensure due process in the adjudication system.
 To this end, the ABA supports increasing the number of immigration judges and support staff and addressing identified inefficiencies within the current system.